Do we really need a sawyer?

 - If not a chair, tell your chair.

-- You are a sawyer or have one who normally saws for you
+- You are a sawyer or have someone who normally saws for you

 - Tell your assigned sawyer